Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Ensemble of the learning paradigms

-An example of the second type of fusion mentioned above \ie when the source task is \ac{MTL} from which the learnt information is transferred to a target task, in illustrated in \cite{s20247205}.
+An example of another type of fusion, \ie when the source task is \ac{MTL} from which the learned information is transferred to a target task, is illustrated in an article by \cite{s20247205}.
 The aim of this article is fault diagnosis of rolling element bearings under uncertain working conditions.
-Firstly, \ac{MTL} is enforced to find out the speed and health type of the machines (in general) by using the bi-spectrum based analysis of the vibration signals as inputs.
-Further, using the proposed \ac{MTL}-\ac{CNN} as the source task, and identifying the bearing faults under severe conditions as target task, transfer learning is used to enhance the classification performance.
-Since the faulty bearing data in extreme conditions is usually less (as this is a type of anomaly), transfer learning technique turns out to be very useful.
-Employing the pre-trained model for extraction features in the target dataset in a multi-task setting lead to good performance on the unseen target data.
+First, \ac{MTL} is enforced to determine the speed and health type of the machines (in general) by using the bi-spectrum-based analysis of the vibration signals as inputs.
+Furthermore, transfer learning is used to enhance the classification performance by using the proposed \ac{MTL}-\ac{CNN} as the source task and identifying the bearing faults under severe conditions as the target task.
+Since there are usually fewer faulty bearing data in extreme conditions (as this is a type of anomaly), the transfer learning technique is advantageous.
+The pre-trained model for extracting features in the target dataset in a multi-task setting leads to good performance on the unseen target data.